 - DON’T turn on the gas with the lid closed.
 If there’s any gas trapped under the lid, it will instantly turn into a fireball that can cause serious burn injuries.

-- DON’T leave the grill unattended.
+- DON’T leave a lit grill unattended.
 In case the grill catches fire, an adult should be around to extinguish it quickly.
-Fires can double in size every minute.
+Fires can quickly spread without constant supervision.

 - DON’T grill indoors.
 Propane and charcoal grills must never be used indoors.
 Besides the fire hazard, there is a serious risk of carbon monoxide poisoning.

 - DON’T barbecue too much food at once.
-Although it seems time-efficient, cooking too much food at once can cause excess fat to drip down onto the grill flames, potentially causing a small fire.
+Although it seems time-efficient, cooking too much food at once can cause too much fat to drip down onto the grill flames, potentially causing a small fire.

-For Fire Damage Cleanup, Contact The PuroClean Mitigation Professionals!
+For Fire Damage Cleanup, Contact the PuroClean of Fort Worth Mitigation Professionals!